 Breast compressions – Transcript

-You might also want to use breast compressions if you find that your baby is due cluster nursing in the evening, which is normal in biology – please look at information related to that.
+You might also want to use breast compressions if you find that your baby is doing cluster nursing (normal patterns)in the evening, which is normal in biology – and please look at information related to that.
 The breast compressions can be useful there and can also be useful if your baby is going through a growth spurt which happens quite frequently over the weeks and the months.

 It might be that you’ve been experiencing blocked ducts or mastitis and breast compressions can be useful there to ensure that your breast is getting drained better than it had been.

 So the technique itself- Imagine now that your baby is attached at the breast already and he’s already done the fast sucks initially, called the milk down, accessed that milk, but now after five minutes he is asleep at the breast, and you know that he hasn’t drained that breast well, and this is a regular feature.

 So if that’s the case, if you’re sitting with your baby (reclined back if you can), and allow your body to act as a mattress for your baby, with gravity keeping him close – the reason I’m saying this is because you will then have a spare hand to do the technique, and what you are going to do is – thumb on top of the breast, fingers underneath -this is the breast he is attached to.
 He may even just be doing a little movements with his jaw, but no active swallowing is being heard.